thiagotioliveira/challenge-be-btg-pactual/README.md

 ```

 ## Messaging
-To publish a message to the `order-created-queue` queue in RabbitMQ, access the RabbitMQ web interface at http://localhost:15672/#/queues/%2F/order-created-queue.
+To publish a message to the `order-created-queue` queue in RabbitMQ, access the RabbitMQ web interface at http://localhost:15672.

 - User and pass is `guest`
+- Select `Queues and Streams`
+- Select `order-created-queue` queue
+- Select `Publish message`
+- Use the example below to publish json into `Payload` textarea

 Example Message: